Demo-AI-Edge-Crazy-Train/volcamp-2025-lab-statement/content/development/capture-app.en.md

 +++
-title = "Service Capture images" draft= false weight= 3
+title = "Capture and pre process image" draft= false weight= 3
 +++

 **capture-app** is built using Quarkus, a full Java framework native to Kubernetes, designed for Java Virtual Machines (JVMs) and native compilation, optimising Java specifically for containers and enabling it to become an effective platform for serverless, cloud and Kubernetes environments.

 The main functionality of the **capture-app** microservice is to control video capture.
 It offers the ability to start and stop video streaming, via exposed RESTful endpoints.
-These endpoints can be called from any client (such as a web browser or a curl command in a terminal) that supports HTTP.
+These endpoints can be called from any http client (such as a web browser or a curl command in a terminal).

 In the **capture-app** project, you will add two new properties to the **application.properties** file and modify the **ScheduledCapture.java** class to load these properties.